top of page

 Juried Showcase Application

-Application fee: $50.00
+Application fee: $50.00 general, $30.00 MT-based artists

-Early-bird deadline: March 30, 2024 (Save $10.00!)
+Early-bird deadline: March 15, 2025 (Save $10.00!)

-Registration opens: April 1, 2024
+Registration opens: April 1, 2025

-Final deadline: April 26, 2024
+Final deadline: April 25, 2025

-Selection notification: mid-May
+Selection notification: Late May

 Performing artists of all genres and disciplines are encouraged to apply for a showcase performance.

 A diversity of showcase offerings is an important priority for the jury panel and for the presenters who attend the conference.
-For the October 2023 conference, showcase applicants will also be considered for a 5-minute pitch session.

 Why showcase at MPAC?

-The showcase events are important for artists who wish to reach presenters who do not attend large national or regional booking conferences.
+The showcase events are important for artists who wish to reach Montana presenters who do not attend large national or regional booking conferences.

-Approximately 18 presenting organizations in Montana typically attend the MPAC conference and showcase.
+Approximately 20 presenting organizations in Montana typically attend the MPAC conference and showcase.
 It is a great time for artists to meet presenters from throughout the state and build contacts vital to bookings.

 Key Information for Showcases